Swinburn–Henry: History

+Sir Evelyn Wood's bodyguard during the Anglo-Zulu War with Swinburn–Henry carbines.

 Natal Naval Volunteers parading with their Swinburn–Henry rifles and Pattern 1871 cutlass bayonets.

 The Swinburn–Henry was designed by J. S. Swinburn of Swinburn & Son, Birmingham and patented in 1872, all production was carried out by Abingdon Works Co.
 Ltd., Birmingham.

 The Swinburn–Henry was used extensively by the volunteer forces of the Colony of Natal.
 It is unknown exactly how many were purchased, but deliveries commenced in 1875 and by 1878 the colony had received 2,040 carbines and 1,150 rifles along with 190 Bowie knife carbine bayonets (made by John Kerr of London hence a JKL stamp on the blade) and an unknown quantity of sword bayonets.
 The carbines were issued to the mounted units and the rifles to the infantry, the Swinburn–Henry was also issued to the Natal Mounted Police and naval volunteers.

-The Swinburn–Henry was used by Natal’s forces during the Anglo-Zulu War, the carbine in particular saw broad service in the early months of the conflict.
+The Swinburn–Henry was used by Natal's forces during the Anglo-Zulu War, the carbine in particular saw broad service in the early months of the conflict.
 Both the rifle and the carbine were eventually replaced by the Martini–Henry.